koszullab/instaGRAAL/README.md

 #### Matrix generation

 If you want to generate instaGRAAL-compatible matrices from scratch (i.e. from reads and a reference genome, as opposed to existing Hi-C data in one of the numerous existing formats), you may do so with [hicstuff](https://github.com/koszullab/hicstuff), which acts as both a Python library and a pipeline.
-A [graphical interface](https://github.com/koszullab/HiC-Box) is also available.
 Instructions, parameters and optional arguments are detailed in the repo's readme.
+We strongly recommend using hicstuff with the parameter -m iterative or -m cutsite to improve mapping.

 ## Output